IK10 TOUCH SCREEN

 • Risk of intentional vandalism

-• Downtime cost is higher than glass replacement cost
+• Downtime cost is higher than replacement cost

 A lower IK may work when